hotwax/oms-documentation/integrations/netsuite/purchase-orders-receipt-feed.md

 # OMS Purchase Orders Receipt Feed to NetSuite

-The OMS transmits the Purchase Orders Receipt Feed to Netsuite.
+Purchase Orders are created in NetSuite and synced in OMS.
+Once the shipments are received, the Purchase Order Shipments Receipt feed is sent to NetSuite

 ### Implementation Flow